QuentinRa/blog.quentinra.dev/tools/jetbrains/phpstorm/remote.md

     * type: FTP or SFTP
     * host: FTP (port 21) or SFTP (port 22)
     * SFTP means using SSH but input your credentials
-    * root path : autodetect
+    * root path: autodetect
-    * web server url : put your server url here, not your website one
+    * web server URL: put your server URL here, not your website one
 * select folder project on the server
 * you may or not correct the server URL here